 As in all professions, individual skills vary.
 Look for credentials and associations with organizations such as the American Academy of Cosmetic Dentistry.
 Ask to see examples of each dentist’s work (before and after pictures of actual patients are good guides).
 Try to find someone who will work with you on an artistic level to develop a plan for a beautiful and natural smile.

 In dentistry today we use ultra high speed filters that greatly reduce the amount of exposure.
 The amount is less than you would receive during a five minute walk outside in the sun.
-We use digital X-ray equipment in my office, so exposure is minimal.
+We use digital X-ray equipment in our office, so exposure is minimal.
 Without X-rays your dentist can’t see if there is decay between teeth or under the gum line.

 Your nerve may have died a “silent death” without causing pain.
 The likely result of this will be an infection (abscess) that will only get larger and create a very serious health risk.